xosiriusx/CraftSelf-Optimizer-/README.md

 ## Overview

-The Craft +1 Law states:
+The Crafts Self-Referential Law states:

 > For a system whose state scales as sₙ ~ n^(a+1), the natural increment scales as Δsₙ ~ n^a.